harvy69/-js-review-project/README.md

-# JavaScript Review Project by Harvy_Sarabia_Escarda
+# JavaScript Review Project by Harvy S. Escarda
 This project is a review of JavaScript concepts, from begginer to advanced.